Sunitha Krishnan: Early life

 Krishnan was born in Bangalore, to Palakkad Malayali parents Raju Krishnan and Nalini Krishnan.
 She saw most of the country early on while traveling from one place to another with her father, who worked with the Department of Survey which makes maps for the entire country.

 Krishnan's passion for social work became manifested when, at the age of eight years, she started teaching dance to mentally challenged children.
 By the age of twelve, she was running schools in slums for underprivileged children.
 At the age of fifteen, while working on a neo-literacy campaign for the Dalit community, Krishnan was gang raped by eight men.
 They did not like that a woman was interfering with what they claimed as “man’s society.”
 They beat her so badly that she is partially deaf in one ear.
 This incident served as the impetus for what she does today.

 Krishnan studied in Central Government Schools in Bangalore and Bhutan.
-After obtaining a bachelor's degree in environmental sciences from St. Joseph's College in Bangalore, Krishnan completed her MSW (medical & psychiatric) from Roshni Nilaya, Mangalore.
+After obtaining a bachelor's degree in environmental sciences from St. Joseph's College in Bangalore, Krishnan completed her MSW (medical and psychiatric) at the School of Social Work Roshni Nilaya, Mangalore.